AIC-LATS/website/README.md

   <img src="public/detection.png">
 </p>

+There are more than 900 thousand Indonesians who have difficulty hearing according to the Indonesian Central Statistics Agency (BPSI) in 2022.
 This app based on [American Sign Language(ASL)](https://www.nidcd.nih.gov/health/american-sign-language) and utilizes a Deep Convolutional Neural Network (CNN) to detect sign language.
 The app is deployed on a website platform.

 ## Run It Locally
 1. Clone this repository